-Today’s world lives at an incredibly fast pace which is set high demands for individuals that make up these vibrant, dynamic societies.
+Why speed up your reaction?
+Today’s world lives at an incredibly fast pace which sets high demands for individuals that make up these dynamic societies.
 As one defining trait of such societies is competition, our desire to excel in all aspects is understandable.
 Our speed of reaction to the surrounding world is one of those aspects.

 Reaction times might refer either to motor skills or mental speed.
 Fortunately, in both cases, reaction time can be trained to a great extent through extensive practice.
 Importantly, practising a particular reaction-improving activity can benefit your reaction speed across many other dimensions.
 Below, we offer some key advice on how to become faster.

 Essential Tips to Improve Reaction

 This one is a key prerequisite for any other attempt of improving reaction times.
 We have all felt on our own skin how much sleep deprivation can slow us down.
 Apart from doing that, chronic sleep deprivation is also associated with colossal health risks, especially for the cardiovascular system.

 According to the current model, it is considered that when sleeping, the space between our nerve cells increases allowing more blood flow, which helps eliminate all the waste products resulting from daily activity.